 Most importantly, adhering to brand’s commitment assist in creating the reputation.

-So as a brand grows in popularity, the more it will contribute to earning a good brand reputation.
+As a brand grows in popularity, the more it will contribute to earning a good brand reputation.